• Home

 How to Conduct a Rental Inspection?

 There are several important steps to ensure a thorough assessment of the property while maintaining a positive relationship with the tenant.
-The first important step is to provide proper notice to the tenant in compliance with the lease agreement and local laws.
+The first important step is to notify tenants and provide proper notice to the tenant in compliance with the lease agreement and local laws.
 This will allow them to prepare for the rental inspection and be present if they wish to accompany you.

 On the day of the property inspection, you should begin conducting a comprehensive walkthrough, starting with the exterior, examining the building structure, landscaping, and common areas.
 Look for any kinds of damage, such as cracks, leaks, or maintenance issues.
 Inside the rental, inspect each room carefully, paying attention to walls, floors, windows, doors, and fixtures.
 Take note of any damages, wear and tear, or areas that require maintenance.